dikapradnyanta/douggle_ir/README.md

-# Midterm/Final Project Documentation: Douggle
+# Final Project Documentation: Douggle

 ## Project Title
 **Development of a Python-Based Information Retrieval System with Preprocessing, TF-IDF, and an Interactive UI [Douggle]**